WCR-FRC-2016/xrp-demo/README.md

 ---

-## 4. Deploy and Run the Code on Your Robot
+## 4. Simulate and Run the Robot Code (Emulation)

-1. Connect your XRP robot to your computer (usually via USB).
-2. In WPILib, click the deploy button (looks like a robot icon) or use the command palette to deploy.
-3. Wait for the code to upload, then watch your robot come to life!

-**Questions to consider:**
-- What does the robot do when you run the sample code?
-- Can you change something in the code and see what happens?
+> Note: This section is still being refined and will take some trial and error.
+If you run into any issues feel free to ask a mentor for help.

+Want to run the reference program without deploying to the robot?
+You can use WPILib's built-in robot simulation/emulation:

+1. **Open VS Code and make sure your reference project is loaded.**
+2. **Open the command palette (`Ctrl+Shift+P`) and select `WPILib: Simulate Robot Code`.**
+3. **Choose the simulation type (Java, Desktop, etc.) if prompted.**
+4. **Wait for the simulation to start.**
+	- The simulation window will appear, showing your robot's behavior.
+5. **Interact with the simulated robot using the provided controls.**

+This lets you test your code and see how the robot would behave, all without needing to deploy to hardware.

+For a visual walkthrough, see this video: [Running XRP Reference Program](https://www.youtube.com/watch?v=fjSQFVKx2Fg)

 ---